Amit Prakash Sharma: Awards and honors

 The Department of Biotechnology of the Government of India awarded Sharma the National Bioscience Award for Career Development, one of the highest Indian science awards, in 2007.
 He received the Goyal Prize in 2009.
 In 2011, Sharma was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, the highest science award in India, in the biological sciences category, He was selected for the Infosys Prize in 2015 for his contribution to life sciences.
+In 2017, he was recognized on the Asian Scientist 100.

 The 2015 RCSB PDB Poster Prize of the Asian Crystallographic Association was secured by Vitul Jain for his poster, based on an article, Structure of Prolyl-tRNA Synthetase-Halofuginone Complex Provides Basis for Development of Drugs against Malaria and Toxoplasmosis. which he co-wrote with Sharma.

 The National Academy of Sciences, India elected Sharma as a fellow in 2006 and he received the elected fellowship of the Indian Academy of Sciences in 2012.